api-platform/docs/laravel/index.md

 Read the [pagination documentation](../core/pagination.md) to learn all you can do!

-> [!CAUTION]
->
-> Some pagination-related features are currently not supported by the Eloquent provider.
-> Contributions are welcome to fill the gap!

 ## Customizing the API

 API Platform has a ton of knobs and gives you full control over what is exposed.